poloclub/argo-graph-lite/development.md

 Argo Lite has a sharing server for sharing graph snapshots.
 See [the Deployment Guide](deploy.md).

-## Testing Changes to Argo Lite with Surge
+## Creating Live Demo on Surge to Test New Argo Lite Features

 After changes are made to the Argo Lite code base, [Surge](https://surge.sh/) can be used to deploy these changes to a URL that can be shared with others for testing new features.